Soundproof Wall Paint – Does it Work?

 soundproof paint for walls

+After an exhausting day at work, you have come home wishing only for sound sleep and some quiet time to yourself.
 However, once you are home, you find that you have to bear the arguments unfolding in your neighbor’s apartment through their rather loud voices.

-If this has indeed happened often enough, then soundproof paint for your walls might just be the thing for you!
+If this has indeed happened often enough, then soundproof paint for your walls might just be the thing for you.

 What is a Soundproofing Paint?

-Soundproof paint (also known as acoustic paint, sound-dampening paint, or sound-deadening paint) is a thick water-based paint that comes with the ability to absorb sound.
+Soundproof paint (also known as acoustic paint, sound-dampening paint, or sound-deadening paint) is a thick water-based paint that comes with the ability to absorb some sound.

+The good thing that I like about soundproof paint is its easy application.
 This means it is easily interchangeable with ordinary paint and can be used on surfaces you can paint with ordinary paint.

 This also means you do not have to worry about cleaning and stripping the walls.
 As long as the surface is in good condition, it is perfectly okay to paint it over, even if it’s painted with regular paint.

-The only drawback is that with noise-dampening paints, you might not be able to get a huge range of colors like that of ordinary paints.
+The only drawback is that with noise-dampening paints, you might not be able to get a huge range of colors like those of ordinary paints.
+It’s mostly available in lighter shades and tones, so if you love darker colors, you will have to compromise.

 What is acoustic paint made of?

+Soundproof paint has a much thicker density than other ordinary wall paints.
 The reason for its thickness is the presence of “Sound-absorbing fillers,” which are the main component for blocking the sound from outside.

 In addition to that, it contains ceramic microspheres, which add to the density of the paint.